Richard Neville Hadcock: Early life

 Hadcock was born in 1895 in Newcastle upon Tyne.
 His father, Sir Albert George Hadcock (1861-1936), was a distinguished engineer, who was made a Fellow of the Royal Society and appointed Knight Commander of the British Empire in 1918.
 Hadcock senior married Sibylla Rideout in 1889, the marriage registered at Marylebone, London.

 Hadcock was educated at Marlborough College and, at the end of his time there, he was due to go up to Oxford University.
 The outbreak of war in 1914 changed his plans and he enlisted in the army and saw fighting on the Western Front.
 During the war he suffered from the effects of gas and other illnesses.
-He was Mentioned in Dispatches in 1917 and saw service through to 1918 when he as invalided out of the Army.
+He was Mentioned in Dispatches in 1917 and saw service through to 1918 when he was invalided out of the Army.

 In the summer of 1926 Hadcock married Jeanne Josephine La Pajolec, the marriage registered in Hexham, Northumberland.
 The couple had one daughter, Josephine Belfrage (1927-2014), and three sons, Richard Neville (1928-2005), Michael (1930-2018) and George (1930-2007).